Learning To Sample From Diffusion Models Via Inverse Reinforcement Learning

 This observation aligns with recent analyses of CFG, which suggest that excessive guidance can lead to mode collapse and loss of diversity, while insufficient guidance degrades fidelity.
 An $x$-dependent policy enables the sampler to selectively apply strong guidance where it is most beneficial, while preserving diversity elsewhere.
-In practice, this adaptivity appears crucial for achieving favorable precision–recall trade-offs without manual tuning.
+Figure~\ref{fig:cfg_x_dependent} illustrates this difference at the policy-profile level: the $x$-dependent policy exhibits larger dispersion across samples, whereas the $\sigma$-only policy is forced to apply a single global schedule.
+In practice, this adaptivity appears crucial for achieving favorable precision--recall trade-offs without manual tuning.

-We also trained an $x$-independent policy for the Gamma strategy on CIFAR-10, but it also underperformed compared to the $x$-dependent version, suggesting that adaptivity to the current sample state is generally beneficial across different sampling interventions.
+Figure~\ref{fig:viz_cfg} provides a complementary qualitative view by comparing trajectories initialized from the same noise.
+The fixed-guidance sampler follows a single hand-tuned schedule, while the learned state-dependent policy applies stronger guidance only at selected medium-to-low noise levels.
+This changes the path through the sampler state space and can steer samples toward different image content, illustrating why per-sample adaptivity can affect quality even when the same denoiser and number of solver steps are used.

+For the Gamma strategy, the comparison in Table~\ref{tab:x_dep_gammas_cifar} is more mixed: conditioning on $x$ does not consistently improve over a noise-level-only policy.
+This suggests that state-dependent control is especially important for guidance, while stochasticity injection can sometimes be captured by a simpler noise-level schedule.